Where to Stay in Berlin, Germany: The Best Hotels & Areas

 Street Art in Kreuzberg

-The area has changed over the years.
-And for the better.
+The area has changed over the years—and for the better.
 Kreuzberg is now one of the hottest residential spots for young Berliners.
 An ever-changing resident profile has given way to vintage shops, hip restaurants, and clubs.
 The streets also show off some of Berlin’s coolest street art.

 Recommended hotels in Kreuzberg